FBI searches Fulton County elections office seeking 2020 ballots. Here's what we know.

 Barrett said both the FBI and Clerk of Courts Che' Alexander were filming the process of inventorying the boxes for chain-of-custody purposes.

 The federal government has not publicly commented on why it carried out the search.
-The FBI said in a statement it can't provide details because its "investigation into this matter is ongoing."
+The FBI confirmed in a statement that it carried out a "court authorized law enforcement action," but said it can't provide further details because its "investigation into this matter is ongoing."
+The White House referred a request for comment to the FBI.

-Local Democratic politicians have strongly criticized the FBI and suggested it could be related to Mr. Trump's fraud claims.
-Democratic Sen. Jon Ossoff of Georgia said: "I suspect today's raid is a continuation of this sore loser's crusade, despite repeated audits and independent reviews confirming that Donald Trump was indeed defeated."

-Robb Pitts, chairman of the Fulton County Board of Commissioners, said in a news conference late Wednesday: "For the life of me, I still cannot understand the fascination about the 2020 election, which occurred six years ago.
-That election has been reviewed, it's been audited, and in every case, in every instance, we get a clean bill of health."

 Why is the Trump administration interested in Fulton County?